senthilkandasamy/FB.Cache/README.md

 ## Key Components
-class FBGenericCache that implements IGenericCache, makes use of ConcurrentDictionary to achieve Thread safety and LinkedList to evict the least recently
+class FBGenericCache that implements IGenericCache, makes use of ConcurrentDictionary to achieve Thread safety and LinkedList to evict the least recently used cache item

 ## Projects
 * FB.CacheLib